Restrained Dutch mark air tragedy in sorrow rather than anger

 Leaders of the pro-Russian rebels' self-proclaimed Donetsk People's Republic have denied involvement and said a Ukrainian air force jet brought down the intercontinental flight.

-Dutch media stuck largely to factual news that avoided apportioning blame.
+Dutch media stuck largely to factual news and background reports which avoided apportioning blame.
 National television broadcast live from outside the Dutch embassy in Kiev, showing a carpet of flowers laid by Ukrainians in sympathy.

 It also showed a smaller spread on the steps of the country's embassy in Moscow.
 One accompanying note carried an Orthodox Christian cross and the one-word message in English: "Sorry".